 Storage Tank Permits

 Underground storage tank owners and operators must register all tanks with the Division of Environmental Response and Remediation.
-Petroleum tanks must have a Certificate of Compliance and a current year’s tank tag.
-Permanent tank closure requires prior approval.
+Petroleum tanks must have a Certificate of Compliance.
+Permanent tank closure requires prior Closure Plan approval.
+Companies installing new tanks must have an installation permit.
 Certification also is required for individuals who work on underground storage tanks.

 Underground storage tank forms are available online.

 Certified installers who plan to install new tanks or upgrade existing ones must notify the Division 30-days prior to beginning work.
 An installation permit with accompanying fee must be received prior to completion of the installation.
-Owners or operators must notify the Division within 30 days after work is completed.
-An underground storage tank may be permanently closed following the submission of a completed closure plan form and 30-day notification.
+An underground storage tank may be permanently closed following the submission of a completed closure plan form.

 The Division must be notified within 24 hours of a suspected product release.
 Spills or overfills exceeding 25 gallons must be reported within 24 hours, smaller spills and overfills are reported only if they cannot be cleaned up within 24 hours.
 The Division must approve corrective action plans before cleanup begins.